AndyMoreland/react-mosaic/README.md

 http://chindyaev.github.io/react-mosaic/

 This is a web realization of mosaic game.
 It is based on:
- - NodeJS + npm (no server programming, used just for package managing and performing tasks), bower
+ - NodeJS, npm, bower
- - JavaScript (ReactJS, Flux methodology)
+ - JavaScript (ReactJS + Flux)
  - Google Closure Compiler
  - 500px API (images sourcing)